 On March 20, 2014, all outstanding commercial paper was redeemed and the commercial paper program was terminated when the Authority entered into a Revolving Credit Agreement (RCA) with Wells Fargo Bank, National Association, and U.S. Bank, National Association.
 As of March 20, 2014, and thereafter, projects are funded through the RCA program during its construction phase.
 For projects in the construction phase that are completed or near completion, the Authority may fix the interest rate for the term of the projects by issuing long-term debt.
-The range of RCA interest rates are shown below for the fiscal year ended June 30, 2017 as compared to fiscal years 2016 and 2015.
+The range of RCA interest rates are shown below for the fiscal year ended June 30, 2018, as compared to fiscal years 2017 and 2016.

 Higher Education Facilities Programs Revolving Credit Facility Interest Rates Ranges

-Fede rally
+Federally

 Tax-Exempt Taxable

-Fiscal Year Low High Low Higl
+Fiscal Year Low High Low High

+2018 1.244% 2.006% 1.757% 2.512%

 2017 0.697% 1.120% 0.967% 1.581%

 2016 0.501% 0.690% 0.687% 0.957%

-2015 0.476% 0.499% 0.652% 0.684%

-For the fiscal year ended June 30, 2017, interest rates on the higher education facilities long-term, fixed-rate, tax-exempt bonds ranged from a low of 2.50% to a high of 5.20%, and the interest rates on the higher education facilities long-term fixed-rate federally taxable bonds ranged from a low of 1.02% to a high of 4.207%.
+For the fiscal year ended June 30, 2018, interest rates on the higher education facilities long-term, fixed-rate, tax-exempt bonds ranged from a low of 2.50% to a high of 5.00%, and the interest rates on the higher education facilities long-term fixed-rate federally taxable bonds ranged from a low of 1.324% to a high of 4.207%.
 By pooling the financing of the capital needs for all public higher education facilities, management believes that economic efficiency is achieved through a single large borrowing administered by one agency.
 The creditworthiness of both large and small institutions is blended into one credit resulting in a lower cost of borrowing and providing a more equitable cost to students and other users who repay the debt through various user fees and charges and student debt service fees.

 Higher Education Facilities Programs Debt Ratings.
-As of the fiscal year ended June 30, 2017, the Authority's higher education facilities program is rated AA+, and AA+ by Fitch and S&P Global Ratings, respectively.
+As of the fiscal year ended June 30, 2018, the Authority's higher education facilities program is rated AA+, and AA+ by Fitch and S&P Global Ratings, respectively.
 Moody's Investors Service has assigned the Authority's bonds an enhanced rating of Aa1 and a programmatic rating of Aa1.
-As of the fiscal year ended June 30, 2016, the Authority's higher education facilities program was rated AA+, and AA by Fitch and S&P Global Ratings, respectively.
-Moody's Investors Service had assigned the Authority's bonds an enhanced rating of Aa1 and a programmatic rating of Aa1 and a programmatic rating of Aa1 and a programmatic rating of Aa1.
-On July 27, 2016 S&P Global Ratings upgraded the Authority's higher education facilities program rating to AA+ from AA.
+As of the fiscal year ended June 30, 2017, the Authority's higher education facilities program was rated AA+, and AA+ by Fitch and S&P Global Ratings, respectively.
+Moody's Investors Service had assigned the Authority's bonds an enhanced rating of Aa1 and a programmatic rating of Aa1.
+On July 27, 2016, S&P Global Ratings upgraded the Authority's higher education facilities program rating to AA+ from AA.